ReyeTech/TCAS/README.md

 ros2 run planning test_ros2

-This command runs the ros node with subscribes to one topic and publishes data to another topic
+This command runs the ros node which subscribes to one topic and publishes the data in another topic